wp-plugins/eg-attachments/readme.txt

 * New: ability to add `target=blank` attribute to the links,
 * New: ability to add a path to store your own icons,
 * New: Select attachments with tags in the widget,
-* Change: internal librairies updates
+* Change: internal libraries updates

 = Version 1.9.3 - Jan 24th, 2011 =